WELCOME

 New Position

-I am excited to announce that I transitioned to a new position at the University of Miami on March 1, 2021.
-I am Assistant Professor in the Department of Public Health Sciences at the Miller School of Medicine and Lead of Evidence-Based Survivorship Supportive Care in the Sylvester Comprehensive Cancer Center.
+Dr. Moreno is excited to announce that she transitioned to a new position at the University of Miami on March 1, 2021.
+She is Assistant Professor in the Department of Public Health Sciences at the Miller School of Medicine and Lead of Evidence-Based Survivorship Supportive Care in the Sylvester Comprehensive Cancer Center.